Metabolic Energy and Motivation – How Neurotransmitters Regulate Mental Focus and Fatigue

 But when energy is low or the predicted reward is not sufficient, dopamine release decreases.
 This weakens the signaling strength and makes it harder to stay focused.

-The involvement og dopamine therefore links motivation to the equation of mental energy.
+The involvement of dopamine, therefore, links motivation to the equation of mental energy.

-One must assume, that if one is strongly intrinsically motivated by a given task, more dopamine would be available, strengthening the brains ability to sent these messages.
+One must assume that if one is strongly intrinsically motivated by a given task, more dopamine would be available, strengthening the brain's ability to send these messages.

-Frontal Midline Theta (FMθ) activity, which is a brain rhythm associated with cognitive control, typically increases during focused work as is amongst else, plays a role in suppressing DMN activity.
+Frontal Midline Theta (FMθ) activity, which is a brain rhythm associated with cognitive control, typically increases during focused work as it, amongst else, plays a role in suppressing DMN activity.

 But as the task continues and the brain has less and less energy, FMθ plateaus or drops, allowing DMN activity to rise and focus to decline.
 (Kok, A 2022), (Westbrook, A.. & Beaver, T. S, 2016), (Wascher, et al, 2013), (Scheeringa, R. 2008)

-Use small breaks, naps and meditations strategically to optimize your mental energy.
+This does not mean pulling up the phone.
+Use small breaks, naps, and meditations strategically to optimize your mental energy.

 References: